dendenxu/photometric-stereo-101/report.md

     Only these two lines need to be added to facilitate one round of self-correction.

-  - The reason for this different values setup is that highlights often vary quite a bit in intensity while shadows are almost always pitch black.
+  - The reason for this different values in setup is that highlights often vary quite a bit in intensity while shadows are almost always pitch black.

 ### Implementation Detail